 If a browser rejects an erroneous certificate and notifies the Subject and/or the issuing CA, then syntactic mis-issuance will be detected (see Section 5.)
-Unfortunately, experience suggests that many browsers do not perform thorough syntactic checks on certificates, and so it seems unlikely that browsers will be a reliable way to detect erroneous certificates.
+Unfortunately, experience suggests that many browsers do not always perform very good syntactic checks on certificates.
+For example, a browser may fail to verify that a certificate used in a certificate path is properly marked as a CA certificate.
+Also, it would be problematic for a browser to check a certificate against a specific version of a profile if the profile changes and the policy OID remains constant.
+Thus it seems unlikely that browsers will be a reliable way to detect erroneous certificates in all circumstances.
 Moreover, a protocol used by a browser to notify a Subject and/or CA of an erroneous certificate represents a DoS potential, and thus may not be appropriate.
 Additionally, if a browser directly contacts a CA when an erroneous certificate is detected, this is a potential privacy violation, i.e., the CA learns that the browser user is visiting the web site in question.
 These observations argue for syntactic checking to be performed by other elements of the CT system, e.g., logs and/or Monitors.